lvsn/CameraNetwork/README.md

 pin 22: take network picture
 pin 23: set predefined timelaps
 The pins are software debounced, and react on falling edge, no need of super user to call them.

+#Parameter Server
+* /IP : this namespace contain a dictionnarie of device name with there IP adress as value
+* /"DeviceName" : every device have its own namespace
+  * file : yaml file for timelaps
+  * camerasetting : camera's information
+    * iso
+    * aperture
+    * shutterspeed
+    * imageformat
+    * captureSequence : dictionnary of camerasetting to take hdr pictures

+**None of these are dynamic parameter**